Skip to Content

 Fire Starter

 I have never used my emergency fire-starting kit when hiking.
 I have never even started a fire when hiking.
-I still carry a lighter, along with a wad of dryer lint in a small Ziplock bag.
+Still, I carry a lighter or waterproof matches, along with a wad of dryer lint, in a small Ziplock bag.
 Some day, I will need it, and I will be prepared!

 Emergency Shelter